 Norris Whiston is a member of the NS Wild Flora Society.
 A retired science teacher, he was very involved in the creation of the Cobequid Eco -Trails Society.
 “Norris has written over 50 books and brought that passion to the landscapes of Colchester County, to the forests and to the pathways.” – view Hike Nova Scotia post for more about him.

-One of Norris’s passions is compiling user-friendly guides to the local flora, which he generously shares with all of us on this page.
+One of Norris’s passions is compiling user-friendly guides to the local flora.
+He also has a fascination with the geological/geochemical/evolutionary history of the Earth, and likes to put it all together in historical guides.
+Norris generously shares some of these guides with all of us on this page.

 Norris Whiston’s Flower Clusters & Ecology of Common Nova Scotia Trees and Shrubs (2022-08-06)